 Is the sugar in fruit bad for you?
-Before you swear off fruit because of it’s sugar content, you need to read this.
+Before you swear off fruit because of its sugar content, you need to read this.

 I hear it all the time.
 “I try not to eat fruit.
 Fruit has too much sugar.”
-Now that fat is no longer public enemy number one, sugar seems to have taken it’s place.
+Now that fat is no longer public enemy number one, sugar seems to have taken its place.
 And nothing is safe from being targeted by strict elimination dieters for their sugar content, even foods that are perfectly nutritious, like fruit.
 So is the sugar in fruit bad for you?

 The truth is, there is a huge difference between added sugar, like good ol’ white sugar and even more ‘natural’ sugars like coconut sugar or honey, and the sugar found in fruit.
-The former are just that – sugar that’s typically added to foods to make them sweeter.
+The former is just that – sugar that’s typically added to foods to make them sweeter.
 Added sugars don’t come with additional nutrients (although I guess a case could be made for some, like honey and coconut sugar, but you’d have to consume a very large amount of said sweetener to get the trace amount of nutrients).

 And while fruit also contains simple sugars, it also contains a wide range of other beneficial nutrients, like fiber, vitamins, minerals, and phytonutrients, that most people already don’t get enough of.